wazuh/wazuh-ruleset/README.md

 Full documentation at [documentation.wazuh.com](http://documentation.wazuh.com/en/latest/ossec_ruleset.html)

+## Branches

+* `stable` branch on correspond to the last OSSEC Ruleset stable version.
+* `master` branch contains the latest code, be aware of possible bugs on this branch.
+* `development` branch includes all the new features we are adding and testing.

 ## Contribute

 If you have created new rules, decoders or rootchecks and you would like to contribute to our repository, please fork our Github repository and submit a pull request.